-Fuji released the beginning of a series of heavy-duty compact cameras, the Fujica HD-1, in 1979.
+Fuji released the first series of heavy-duty compact cameras, the Fujica HD-1, in 1979.
 The camera was fitted with a 28mm F2.8 lens encased behind a large protective window.
 That was the start of a series of weatherproof cameras for use on construction sites and rough terrain.

 The series evolved into the HD-S, HD-M, and HD-R, known under the generic name 'Bruiser'.
 They share some resistance to dust, shock, and moisture.
 This HD-R, the successor of the HD-S, is waterproof to a depth of 2 meters.